kiranm03/DataProcessor/README.md

 1. Web app to upload the files to process.
 This will upload files to S3.
     url: http://erm-dataupload.s3-website-ap-southeast-2.amazonaws.com/

 2. An API is exposed to process files uploaded in step1 and returns transformed result.
+Returns error message in case of any issues.
     API url: https://73digu5iwa.execute-api.ap-southeast-2.amazonaws.com/dev/api/lp
     API url: https://73digu5iwa.execute-api.ap-southeast-2.amazonaws.com/dev/api/tou

+# AWS Services used:
+1. S3 static website hosting for Angular 8 web app for upload funtionality.
+2. API Gateway and Lambda to expose API to process the data.

 # Prerequisites to run local:
 NodeJS, Angular cli, dotnet core 2.1

-# Access to solution